 Of course Greenlight did have its issues which ranged from developers promising much and delivering less to dwindling votes.
 These have been talked about a considerable amount over the course of its life and I wont go over old ground here.
 There are some great articles which cover it, some can be found here , here and here.

 Steam are replacing it with Steam Direct, which promises to address these problems.
 Steam direct is a new direct sign-up system for Developers, they will now “complete a set of digital paperwork, personal or company verification, and tax documents similar to the process of applying for a bank account “.
+Men who suffer from erectile dysfunction seek medical attention from urologists around the world.
+After consulting a doctor, you should contact one of the trusted online pharmacies in order to buy Viagra online.
 Once that’s done they can submit their game for a compatibility test and “pay a recoupable application fee for each new title they wish to distribute.”
 Steam hope this will increase the quality in their distribution pipeline.

 Much has been made of the application fee and what Steam will eventually charge but others argue that more needs to be done such as addressing the discoverability problems.